 For pulmonary edema that does not start with the heart:

 - Garlic (Allium sativum) helps you cough up mucus, may slightly lower blood pressure, and stimulates your immune system.
 Garlic may increase the risk of bleeding, especially if you take blood-thinning medication (anticoagulants).
-If you take blood thinners such as warfarin (Coumadin), ask your doctor before taking garlic.
-Garlic may also interact with a number of other medications, including some used to treat HIV and birth control pills.
+If you take blood thinners, such as warfarin (Coumadin), ask your doctor before taking garlic.
+Garlic may also interact with a number of other medications, including medications used to treat HIV and birth control pills.

 - Rosemary (Rosmarinus officinalis) may help the body get rid of excess fluid.
 Do not take rosemary if you take diuretics (water pills).
+Some herbalists believe rosemary can potentially interact with blood-thinning medications, such as warfarin (Coumadin), among others.

 For pulmonary edema originating with the heart, especially heart failure, the following herbs may help.
 It is important to get a diagnosis and work closely with your doctor to see which herbs may be right for your condition.
 Don't take these herbs on your own.